lightvector/KataGo/docs/Analysis_Engine.md

 * If the top moveInfo from the result (the moveInfo with `"order":0`) is a pass, then pass.
 * Otherwise, read `humanPolicy` and pick a random move proportional to the policy probabilities, except excluding passing.

+(Note: For GTP users, [gtp_human5k_example.cfg](../cpp/configs/gtp_human5k_example.cfg) already does human imitation play by default, with some GTP-specific hacks and parameters to get KataGo's move selection to use the human SL model in the above kind of way.
+See documentation in that config.)

 #### Ensuring all likely human moves are analyzed

-For analysis, if you want to ensure all moves with high human policy get plenty of visits, you can try settings like the following:
+For analysis and game review, if you want to ensure all moves with high human policy get plenty of visits, you can try settings like the following:

 * Set `humanSLProfile` appropriately.
-* Set `"humanSLRootExploreProbWeightless":0.5` in `overrideSettings` (spend about 50% of playouts to explore human moves, in a weightless way that doesn't bias KataGo's evaluations).
+* Set `humanSLRootExploreProbWeightless` to `0.5` (spend about 50% of playouts to explore human moves, in a weightless way that doesn't bias KataGo's evaluations).
-* Set something like `"humanSLCpuctPermanent":2.0` in `overrideSettings` (when exploring human moves, ensure high-human-policy moves get many visits even if they lose a lot).
-Set this to something lower if you want to reduce the number of visits for moves that are judged to be very bad.
+* Set `humanSLCpuctPermanent` to `2.0` or similar (when exploring human moves, ensure high-human-policy moves get many visits even if they lose a lot).
+Set it to something lower if you want to reduce visits for moves that are judged to be very bad.
 * Make sure to use plenty of visits overall.

 #### Possible metrics that might be interesting